kocoten1992/zfsbootmenu-autoinstaller/readme.md

 ## Usage

 1. **Run the Script**
-   Boot into your live environment, open a terminal, and download the script.
+   Boot into your live environment, open a terminal, run the following to start the script

    ```bash
    apt update